-Semi-Custom builds can be anything from swapping out a few parts on your bike to make it fit better and maybe add a little style all the way up to getting you a new frame, paint job, and a complete build up from the ground up!
+Semi-Custom builds can be anything from swapping out a few parts on your bike to make it fit better and maybe add a little style all the way up to helping you find an existing frame modifying it to meet your needs and getting it a new paint job, components and accessories and getting it build from the ground up!

 Cara's semi custom 6mixtieB!

 Cara is a friend of the shop and just happened to be looking for a bike right when i had a fun idea for a project.

 I bought this little Miyata mixtie off craigslist.
 It was all original and in pretty great low mileage shape.
 The bike was perfect other than having steel 27in wheels.
 I wanted to keep it as close to stock as possible with just a little bit of subtle modifications.
 Tricked out, but looking like it could have been a factory prototype.

 We started by adding cantilever brake bosses to switch it to 650b wheels, added a few other braze ons and prepped the frame for a new powder coat.
 The custom details include modifying the cranks for a 1x6 drive train and then polishing them and the original seat-post.